eeverman/andhow/README.md

 AndHow uses all of the provided metadata to create a detailed and well commented configuration file for your project.
-Insert some real values into that file and place it on your classpath at /andhow.properties and it will automatically be discovered and loaded at startup.
+Insert some real values into that file and place it on your classpath at `/andhow.properties` and it will automatically be discovered and loaded at startup.
-By default, AndHow automatically discovers and loads configuration from seven common sources.
+By default, AndHow discovers and loads configuration from seven common sources.
 The default list of configuration loading, in order, is:
 1. Fixed values (explicitly set in code for AndHow to use)
 2. String[] arguments from the static void main() method
-3. System Properties
+3. System Properties _(Like the one auto-generated above)_
 4. Environmental Variables
 5. JNDI
-6. Java properties file on the filesystem (path specified as an AndHow property)
+6. Java properties file on the filesystem (path must be specified)
 7. Java properties file on the classpath (defaults to /andhow.properties)

 Property values are set on a first-win basis, so if a property is set as fixed value,